A rather Franglais-style cheesecake & ranting over Brexit

 One word about using fruit purées for macaron fillings: it can make macarons become rather soggy.
 One tip is to add ground almonds (almond flour) to soak up the juices which I’ve done here.
 The good news with this recipe is that for impatient macaronivores, you can eat this macaron after only 6 hours in the fridge and finish them the next day.
 Any longer and they will turn slightly soggy – but the taste is divine and full of healthy, spicy squash!
 I wouldn’t recommend keeping the pumpkin spice macarons any longer than 2 days or even freezing them as you would for all the macaron recipes in my book.
 If you prefer to keep them longer like in the book, use equal quantities of purée, melted white chocolate and whipping cream.

-Instructions on how to make the macaron shells are given step-by-step in Mad About Macarons!
+Instructions on how to make the macaron shells are given step-by-step in both my books, Mad About Macarons! and Teatime in Paris!
 Just add a dash of powdered colouring (I use a pinch of red and yellow) and a teaspoon of pumpkin spice or pain d’épices to the meringue.

 Pumpkin Spice Macarons: